teragrid/dgrid/docs/specification/light-client-protocol.rst

 Properties
 ----------

--  You get the full collateralized security benefits of Tendermint; No need to wait for confirmations.
+-  You get the full collateralized security benefits of teragrid; No need to wait for confirmations.
--  You get the full speed benefits of Tendermint; transactions commit instantly.
+-  You get the full speed benefits of teragrid; transactions commit instantly.
 -  You can get the most recent version of the application state non-interactively (without committing anything to the blockchain).